St. Anthony High School (Milwaukee)

-St. Anthony School is a Roman Catholic private school (grades K-12) located in Milwaukee, Wisconsin, in the Roman Catholic Archdiocese of Milwaukee.
-Founded in 2009, the school is an extension to St. Anthony Grade School, which was founded in 1872.
+St. Anthony High School is a Roman Catholic private school (grades 9-12) located in Milwaukee, Wisconsin, in the Roman Catholic Archdiocese of Milwaukee.
+Founded in 2009, the school is part of St. Anthony School, which was founded in 1872.

 History

 The high school began classes on August 31, 2009, with an enrollment of 107 students.
 It was the first new Catholic high school in the Milwaukee archdiocese in more than 25 years and the first Catholic high school on the south side within the boundaries of the city of Milwaukee since St. Mary's Academy closed in 1991.
 Previous leadership includes Father Cliff Ermatinger (Pastor) and Zeus Rodriguez (President 2012 - 2016).

 Curriculum

-St. Anthony School is an official international baccalaureate candidate school, and is expected to be certified for the 2015-16 school year.
+The curriculum at St. Anthony High School follows a Catholic, college-preparatory model focused on academic rigor and faith formation.
+Students study core subjects including theology, English, mathematics, sciences, social studies, and world languages, with opportunities for electives, service learning, and college readiness support to prepare them for postsecondary success.

 Athletics

 In 2012, the boys soccer team won the Division III state championship in the second year of the program's existence.